The social media landscape has officially moved past the "town square" era.

 The Authenticity Paradox: AI tools are everywhere, but human-made "imperfections" are the new luxury.

+Successful brands are intentionally leaving in "stutters" or unpolished moments to prove a human was behind the camera.
 Employee Advocacy: Audiences trust employees more than CEOs or official brand handles.

+We are seeing a massive shift toward "Employee-Generated Content" (EGC), where the people behind the product become the faces of the brand.
 The Performance Partnership: The era of "paying for a post" is over.
 Creator-brand relationships are shifting to an ROI-focused model, prioritizing long-term partnerships and "humanized" branding over one-off sponsored clips.

 The "where" of social media is changing as much as the "what."